ColeKatz1/MLBGamePrediction/README.md

 Next, more categorical variables will be added to the dataset.
 This will include variables such as the weather in the game and the time at which the game occurs.

-Finally, more seasons of data will be added to the dataset.
-For example, the 2022 season will be added.
-(The functions have been written to do this and this is currently being done)
+Finally, I want to expand the dataset even more by scraping more seasons of data.